mathurinm/mathurinm.github.io/_posts/2024-11-19-hutchinson.md

 For that, let's forget about Jacobians for a second and take a generic matrix $$A \in \bbR^{d \times d}$$.
 The Hutchinson trick states that for any random variable $$z \in \bbR^d$$ such that $$\bbE[zz^\top] = \Id_d$$,
 $$
 \begin{equation}\label{eq:hutchinson}
 \tr(A) = \bbE_z [z^\top A z]
 \end{equation}
 $$

+It is typically used for $$z$$ having iid entries of mean zero and variance, classically standard Gaussian or Rademacher.
 The proof is very simple:

 $$